slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 }
 ```

-Note how the coordinates of the path elements do not use units - they operate within the imaginary
+Note how the coordinates of the path elements don't use units - they operate within the imaginary
 coordinate system of the scalable path.

 ##### `MoveTo` Sub-element for `Path`